-New Relic offers an NLog extension for New Relic Logs, allowing you link to your log data with related data across the rest of the New Relic platform.
-This document explains how to configure logs in context and start getting log data.
+Use our NLog extension to link to your log data with related data across the rest of the New Relic platform.
+Read on to learn how to configure logs in context and enrich your log data.

 To use New Relic logs in context with NLog, ensure your configuration meets the following requirements: